WuanDuc/technical-assessment-quan/README.md

 ---

-## 7. Docker Image
+## 7. Run With Docker (Local Image)

-Build the production image using the provided multistage Dockerfile:
+Build and run the service via the provided multi-stage Dockerfile when Docker is available locally:

 ```powershell
 # Build image